How to Make Money Blogging CONSISTENTLY

 Other sponsorship opportunities could be an Instagram post depending on your following, Facebook post, tweet, or email blast.
 Wherever you have an engaged audience you can make money with sponsorships.

-For any other sponsored posts I do I’m charging $500+ because my value has increased because of the volume of traffic I get.
+For any other sponsored posts I do I’m charging $1,000+ because my value has increased because of the volume of traffic I get and engaged audience.

 I’ve had pretty good traffic to my blog in a short amount of time so I found a job on Upwork to help another blogger increase his traffic for $250 for a month.
 I should have charged WAYYY more BUT this was a great learning experience AND case study to show others how I helped this person grow traffic from nothing to XX, XXX monthly views.